 This page covers the detailed technical requirements for producing artifacts at each SLSA level.
-The intended audience is system implementers and security engineers.
+The intended audience is platform implementers and security engineers.

 For an informative description of the levels intended for all audiences, see Levels.
 For background, see Terminology.
 To better understand the reasoning behind the requirements, see Threats and mitigations.